Ellen DeGeneres Slams Trump’s Travel Ban Using ‘Finding Dory’ [Video]

 — Hyper Observer (@HyperObserver) January 4, 2017

-Days after a video showing gospel singer, Kim Burrell preaching against gays at the Love & Liberty Fellowship Church in Houston emerged, Ellen DeGeneres dropped her from performing on her show.
+Days after a video showing gospel singer Kim Burrell preaching against gays at the Love & Liberty Fellowship Church in Houston emerged, Ellen DeGeneres dropped her from performing on her show.
 The 59-year-old had bluntly tweeted, “for those asking, Kim Burrell will not be appearing on my show.”

 “You as a man you open your mouth and take a man’s p***s, you are perverted.
 You are a woman and will shake your face in another woman’s breast, you are perverted.”

-The 44-year-old singer after receiving a backlash from Pharrell Williams and Janell Monáe who worked with her on the song, accused an “enemy” of manipulating her sermon and stoking the embers of controversy.
+The 44-year-old singer, after receiving a backlash from Pharrell Williams and Janell Monáe who worked with her on the song, accused an “enemy” of manipulating her sermon and stoking the embers of controversy.

 Trump watching #FindingDory as the nation rises up in protest https://t.co/Xk7rIwCz1y